MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/codepush/migrationguide.md

 <br/><br/>
 ![Release Detail](./images/mg-portal-3.png)
 <br/><br/>
 Clicking the "Edit" button will provide you with a panel for patching your release.
-Editing the items on this page would be equivalent to using `app-center codepush patch`.
+Editing the items on this page would be equivalent to using `appcenter codepush patch`.
 <br/><br/>
 ![Release Patch](./images/mg-portal-4.png)
 <br/><br/>